 Everyone likes to strike a bargain, which is why most clients will try and haggle you down on price.
 So when costing up projects, go that little bit higher.
 Not sure what to charge?
 Figure out how long you think it will take and then double it – a client will most likely take a third off your estimate, but you'll still have enough room for contingencies.

-6. Get everything in writing
+8. Put everything in writing

 Before you go ahead on any project, put together a comprehensive proposal, listing all the things the project will and won't involve.
 Make it clear what your client will and won't be getting for their money.

 For example, if you're building a website but doing nothing else, ensure you put in a clause somewhere that states: "All content to be supplied by the client, the project is for web development work only".
 Or if you're a graphic designer (and boy! do you guys have it wrong sometimes) and you're designing a logo, state: "This cost includes X amount of logo concepts only.
 If the client does not like anything we suggest, it will be an additional cost to create more concepts".

 Then email the proposal to the client and get them to reply saying that they're happy to go ahead.
 It means if you come across any problems in future, you can refer the client back to the proposal and the email they sent, showing their written consent.

 Graphic design studio The Modern World follows this philosophy and offers the following advice.
 "Be super-clear what you are delivering, as well as what you are not, from the outset of a project.
 Document this and share with the client, even if your initial discussion is over the phone and you think everyone's on the same page.

 "Agree on timescales and also what is required client-side to meet deadlines.
 Projects are collaborative; everybody needs to hold up their end.
 Track and review at key milestones, and don't be afraid to raise it if things are starting to slip.
 Lastly, pick up the phone and talk."